 Keep a distance

-This means keeping a distance from everyone, including your friends who might have come with you too.
-Ideally, you should try to be at least two meters from each other, and when this is not possible, try to keep as far from the next person as you can.
-Maintain distance from all other people (unless you are from the same family, living in the same household).
+This means keeping a distance from everyone, including your friends who might have come with you.
+Ideally, you should try to be at least two meters from each other, and when this is not possible, try to keep as far from the next person as possible.
+Maintain distance from all other people (unless you are from the same family or household).

 Avoid close contact

-Avoid personal touching such as handshakes or hugs.
-Some people are substituting a handshake by touching elbow to elbow, but even this is bringing you closer together than advisable.
+Avoid personal touching, such as handshakes or hugs.
+Some people substitute a handshake by touching elbow to elbow, but even this brings you closer together than advisable.
 Keep a distance and use a traditional ‘Namaste’ instead.

 If you have to cough